Wolfgang Reitherman: 1977–1984: The Fox and the Hound, unproduced projects, and retirement

 Following The Rescuers, Reitherman was initially slated to direct The Fox and the Hound (1981).
 A loose adaptation of the 1967 novel by Daniel P. Mannix, the film tells of the friendship between Tod, a red fox, and Copper, a bloodhound dog, who become natural enemies as they mature as adults.
 Reitherman had read the original novel and placed the adaptation into active production, as one of his sons had once owned a pet fox years prior.
-Frank Thomas and Ollie Johnston, the last two remaining "Nine Old Men" animators, did animation on the film before retiring to publish their 1981 joint book Disney Animation: The Illusion of Life.
+Frank Thomas and Ollie Johnston, the last two remaining "Nine Old Men" animators, contributed animation to the film before retiring to publish their 1981 joint book Disney Animation: The Illusion of Life.
 During production, Reitherman was assisted by Art Stevens, the film's co-director.
 However, Reitherman largely shut out Stevens from the creative responsibilities.

 The animators were divided into two factions, some of whom supported Reitherman while another supported Stevens.
 Looking to retool the film's second half, Reitherman decided to add a goofy musical sequence of two swooping cranes, with the voices of Phil Harris and Charo, who would cheer up Tod after he was dropped off at the game reserve.
 Stevens complained about the sequence feeling out of place, and it was eventually removed.
 Stevens further complained to Ron Miller, which resulted in Miller telling Reitherman: "You're over 70 years old, back off and leave it to the young guys."
 Reitherman decided to step down as director and remain on as co-producer.
 Ted Berman and Richard Rich joined The Fox and the Hound as the new co-directors.

 Shortly after, Reitherman began developing a film adaptation of Catfish Bend, based on the book series by Ben Lucien Burman.
 In 1980, the Los Angeles Times reported that Reitherman and artist Mel Shaw were developing Musicana, a follow-up anthology project to Fantasia (1940).
 That same year, Reitherman developed an adaptation of the children's novel The Little Broomstick by Mary Stewart, but it was perceived as being too similar to Bedknobs and Broomsticks (1971).
 Further development was discontinued due to The Black Cauldron (1985) advancing into production.

 In 1981, after The Fox and the Hound had been released, Reitherman told the Los Angeles Times he had retired from Disney: "They asked me not to say I quit.
 It made it sound like I was mad.
 The studio has been good to me.
 And I'm awfully happy to have been part of it."
 In 1983, he was awarded the Winsor McCay Award.